awsdocs/iam-user-guide/doc_source/id_credentials_access-keys_retrieve.md

 1. Provide the email address that you used to create the account\.
 Then provide the CAPTCHA text and choose **Continue**\.

 1. Check the email that is associated with your AWS account for a message from Amazon Web Services\.
 The email will come from an address ending in `@amazon.com` or `@aws.amazon.com`\.
 Follow the directions in the email\.
 If you don't see the email in your account, check your spam folder\.
-If you no longer have access to the email, see [I need to access an old account](troubleshoot_general.md#troubleshoot_general_lost-root-creds)\.
+If you no longer have access to the email, see [I Need to Access an Old Account](troubleshoot_general.md#troubleshoot_general_lost-root-creds)\.